B Cremades & Asociados

 Bernardo Cremades followed an unusual career path, starting out as an arbitrator aged 26 then moving into advocacy work.
-He has been involved, as counsel or arbitrator, in more than 370 proceedings to date, and now focuses most of his time on arbitrator work.
+He has appeared as counsel or arbitrator in more than 370 proceedings, and now focuses most of his time on arbitrator work.
 Among other roles, he is a member of the International Council for Commercial Arbitration’s governing board and a former vice president of the LCIA.
 He is a founding member of the Spanish Arbitration Club and was, for many years, president of the Spanish Court of Arbitration.

-In terms of his jurisprudential contribution, his name is on many significant awards at ICSID, including cases concerning the formation of an arbitration agreement under an investment treaty; the relationship between contract and treaty claims; the effect of illegality on investment protection; and the definition of an investment.
+His name is on many significant awards at ICSID, including cases concerning the formation of an arbitration agreement under an investment treaty, the relationship between contract and treaty claims, the effect of illegality on investment protection and the definition of an investment.
 He is said to have had a significant influence on the drafting of the 1998 Spanish Arbitration Law.

-In 2013, the King of Spain presented Cremades with the Grand Cross of the Order of St Raymond of Peñafort, in recognition of his services to the administration of justice and the study of law.
-He has also received a medallion from the Arab Association for International Arbitration recognising him as an “ideal arbitrator in Euro-Arab arbitration” and in 2017 was elected to Spain’s Royal Academy of Jurisprudence and Legislation.
+In 2013, the King of Spain presented Cremades with the Grand Cross of the Order of St Raymond of Peñafort, recognising his services to the administration of justice and the study of law.
+He has also received a medallion from the Arab Association for International Arbitration, recognising him as an “ideal arbitrator in Euro–Arab arbitration”, and in 2017 was elected to Spain’s Royal Academy of Jurisprudence and Legislation.

-The firm that bears his name, founded in 1969, is home to around 10 lawyers devoted to international arbitration, many of whom also undertake client work.
+The firm that bears his name, founded in 1969, is home to around 10 lawyers devoted to international arbitration.
 It has a reputation for being Spain’s unofficial university of arbitration.

 As well as advising on arbitrations directly, the firm also regularly advises third-party funders on their potential investments in international arbitrations.

-The founder’s son, Bernardo Cremades Jr, joined the firm in 2013 from Curtis Mallet-Prevost, Colt & Mosle in New York.
-While at Curtis he advised on several high-profile arbitrations, including helping to defend Venezuela in ICSID cases.
+The founder’s son, Bernardo Cremades Jr, joined the firm in 2013 from Curtis Mallet-Prevost, Colt & Mosle in New York, where he defended Venezuela in ICSID cases.
 He has been visible in many of B Cremades & Asociados’ recent successes as counsel.

 The firm reports two successes for Gas Natural in pricing arbitrations against another Spanish energy company.
 Several billion dollars were at stake in each case.

 The firm helped the operator of a Panamanian hydroelectric plant win a US$23 million award in a FIDIC construction arbitration.
-The Supreme Court of Costa Rica confirmed the award in March 2021, refusing to review a finding by the courts at the seat in Panama that the arbitration clause could extend to a non-signatory.
-The firm also defeated a separate ICC arbitration filed against the client at the jurisdictional stage.
+The Supreme Court of Costa Rica confirmed the award in 2021.
+The firm also defeated a separate ICC arbitration against the same client at the jurisdictional stage.

-It also recently won an ICC arbitration for a Spanish consultant client against a company in the French aerospace sector, and helped Austrian contractor Doppelmayr reach a US$22 million settlement with a Bolivian state entity over a cable car system.
+It won an ICC arbitration for a Spanish consultant against a company in the French aerospace sector, and helped Austrian contractor Doppelmayr reach a US$22 million settlement with a Bolivian state entity over a cable car system.